angelajjones/portfolio/PhD/README.md

 # Active learning strategies in child- and adulthood: a brief summary of my PhD work
 In this section of my portfolio, I want to summarise what my PhD work was about in general, and explain the results of a few of the studies I ran.
 This section is intended for anyone who is curious about this kind of research and just wants to get a general feeling for it.
-For those who want a little bit more depth on some of the theory or technical details, I have added/am in the process of adding collapsible sections with that information, but you don't need to read them to understand everything.
+For those who want a little bit more depth on some of the theory or technical details, I have added/am in the process of adding collapsible sections with that information, but you don't need to read them to get the gist.

 Navigate directly to a specific subsection here:
 - [What is active learning?](#what-is-active-learning)